oscar-franzen/alona/preprocess_single_cell_rnaseq_data.md

 # About this document
-A brief tutorial how to pre-process a dataset from NCBI SRA for input into `alona`.
+A brief tutorial how to pre-process a dataset from [NCBI SRA](https://www.ncbi.nlm.nih.gov/sra/) for input into `alona`.
+Your data will likely not come from NCBI SRA, but should be easy to change.